Garden Organic: History

 The Henry Doubleday Research Association was founded in 1954 to research and promote organic gardening, farming, and food.
-The charity adopted the working name "Garden Organic" in 2005 and is now the UK's leading organic growing charity.
-"Henry Doubleday Research Association" remains the legal name under which it is registered as a charity.
+The charity adopted the working name "Garden Organic" in 2005; "Henry Doubleday Research Association" remains the legal name under which it is registered as a charity.
 Its ground demonstrate organic lawn management.

 It was founded by horticulturist and freelance journalist Lawrence D. Hills and named after Henry Doubleday, an Essex-based Quaker smallholder who had a particular interest in the properties of comfrey.
 The organisation was first based at Bocking near Braintree in Essex, hence the name of Bocking 14, a variety of comfrey bred by Hills for its useful properties.
 A sister organisation was also formed in Australia, the Henry Doubleday Research Association of Australia Inc.

-Jackie and Alan Gear took over management of the charity in 1976, and in 1985 the organisation relocated to its present 22 acre headquarters site, Ryton Organic Gardens, at Ryton-on-Dunsmore near Coventry in the West Midlands.
+Jackie and Alan Gear took over management of the charity in 1976, and in 1985 the organisation relocated to its present 22 acre headquarters site, Ryton Organic Gardens, at Ryton-on-Dunsmore near Coventry.
 The Gears retired in 2004, when Dr. Susan Kay-Williams became the chief executive and the charity changed its working name to Garden Organic.
 Kay-Williams left in the summer of 2007 and the charity appointed Myles Bremner, former director of fundraising at children's charity NCH.
 Bremner left in the summer of 2013 and was replaced by James Campbell, former acting chief development officer of the Earthwatch Institute.

 In the autumn of 2017 Garden Organic announced that it was considering options for the future of its Ryton site, with full or partial sale among the possibilities.
 Some members expressed concern over the way the charity was handling the issue.
 In September 2019, Coventry University, whose Centre for Agroecology, Water and Resilience is located on the Ryton site, purchased it.
 Garden Organic will remain at Ryton Gardens as a tenant.